De-Stemmed Guajillo Chiles

 Dried guajillo chiles.

-The traditional brothy, chile-based soup pozole is one of Mexico’s best-loved dishes.
-The heat level of this version is moderate, emphasizing the lighter, fruity notes of the ancho and guajillo chiles.
+The brothy, Guajillo rich soup is one of Mexico’s best-loved dishes.
+The heat level of this version is moderate, emphasizing the lighter, fruity notes of the ancho and Guajillo Chiles.
 Traditional garnishes are added at the table, lending extra texture, flavor and acidity to this bright, flavorful soup.